Check MFA Status for Microsoft 365 Users using PowerShell

 The MS Graph PowerShell module offers a more future-proof solution.
 However, it introduces complexity in determining MFA status.
 Unlike the MSOnline module, it does not directly display the MFA status as “enabled” or “enforced.”
 Instead, it requires administrators to consider the authentication methods to decide MFA status.

-Additionally, a notable drawback of the MS Graph approach is that even if MFA is disabled, the authentication methods for a specific user can still appear active.
+Additionally, a significant drawback of the MS Graph approach is that even if MFA is disabled, the registered authentication methods for a specific user may still appear active until you manually reset the MFA method for that user.
 This can lead to inaccuracies when attempting to ascertain MFA status based solely on authentication methods.
 I hope Microsoft will provide a solution for this issue soon.

 So, I have given both ways to check MFA status using Get-MSolUser and Get-MgUser.
 You can choose based on your needs.